plantbreeding/BrAPI/Specification/BrAPI-Genotyping/README.md

 ### Post - /variantsets/extract [POST /brapi/v1/variantsets/extract]

-`POST /variantsets/extract` will perform a search for `Calls` which match the search criteria in `variantSetsExtractRequest` The results of the search will be used to create a new `VariantSet` on the server.
+Will perform a search for `Calls` which match the search criteria in `variantSetsExtractRequest`.
+The results of the search will be used to create a new `VariantSet` on the server.
 The new `VariantSet` will be returned.

 **Request Fields**